Girard incident: Trial

 At the trial, a Japanese witness for the prosecution asserted that Girard had yelled a warning to Sakai before firing, but Girard himself denied ever having done so, a statement which shocked and mystified observers.
 According to testimony from Victor Nickel, a soldier of the same rank who had accompanied him, Girard had lured Sakai and other scavengers toward his position by tossing empty casings out onto the range, then fired at Sakai "for a joke".
 Girard claimed that the death had been an accident.
 The presiding judge, Yuzo Kawachi, went so far as to visit the scene of the incident himself, and pronounced himself "baffled" by the discrepancies in Girard's account of events.
 However, he stated that he could find "no evidence of deliberate murder", and Girard was handed only a three-year suspended sentence.
 He was also demoted to private status by the U.S. Army as a result of his actions; had he been found guilty of murder, he would have been dishonorably discharged.

 Aftermath and legacy

 The massive popular outcry in Japan over the Girard incident led directly to the Eisenhower administration announcing a 40 percent draw down in the number of U.S. troops stationed on Japanese soil, significantly easing tensions between the two nations and reducing local conflicts over military bases.
-It also helped persuade the Eisenhower administration to agree to a renegotiation of the U.S.-Japan Security Treaty along lines of greater mutuality with Japan, thus solidifying the U.S.–Japan Alliance.
+It also helped persuade the Eisenhower administration to agree to a renegotiation of the U.S.–Japan Security Treaty along lines of greater mutuality with Japan, thus solidifying the U.S.–Japan Alliance.

 Girard himself, who was recorded as having an IQ of 90, was held in little regard by his fellow soldiers, widely viewed as a "bumpkin clown" who drank to excess and ran up debts at various Japanese establishments.
-After his trial, he went home to America with his Taiwan-born Japanese bride, Haru "Candy" Sueyama, and was booed by fellow servicemen during his return trip.
+After his trial, he went home to North America with his Taiwanese-born Japanese bride, Haru "Candy" Sueyama, and was booed by fellow servicemen during his return trip.